davetron5000/wtf-is-a-webpack/markdown/preprocess-js.md

 {
   "match": "      '**/*.spec.js': [ 'webpack', 'sourcemap' ]",
   "replace_with": [
     "      '**/*.spec.js': [ 'webpack', 'sourcemap', 'babel' ]"
   ]
 }
 !END EDIT_FILE

 Note that the addition of `'babel'` to the preprocessors must come *at the end* or it doesn't work.
 Why?
 Who knows?

-If your test file still has the error form before, or if you introduce one, you'll get a lovely new surprise - source maps no longer work.
+If your test file still has the error from before, or if you introduce one, you'll get a lovely new surprise - source maps no longer work.

 While they do work in our production code, we no longer get the ability to see where in our test something failed.
 Them's the